GoogleCloudPlatform/httplb-autoscaling-go/README.md

 #### AppEngine

-##### Update counter.go consts
+##### Update main.go consts

-1. Update processingPoolIp in counter.go with the IP address created for our global forwarding rule.
+1. Update processingPoolIp in main.go with the IP address created for our global forwarding rule.
 You can look this up by running:

 		gcloud compute forwarding-rules list
 2. Update saveToBucketName with `${OUTPUT_BUCKET}`